Saint Parthenius

 Saint Parthenius (died 3rd century) was an early Christian saint and martyr from Rome of Armenian origin.
 He is venerated in both the Catholic and Orthodox churches.
-His brother was Saint Calocerus.
 He is the patron of Galicia and included in their list of Orthodox saints.

-Death
+Narrative

+The Martyrdom of *Calocerus, Parthenius, Victoria, Anatolia and Audax was written presumably in Picenum, probably before the late 7th c.